-The Program is designed to inspire and develop exceptional mid-career public service executives, or executives from other sectors to take on expanded leadership roles in the future.
-Effective leaders are continuous learners, and we expect them to be actively engaged throughout their time with us to:
+The Program is designed to inspire and develop exceptional mid or late-career public service executives or executives from other sectors to take on expanded leadership roles in the future.
+We believe that effective leaders are continuous learners, and we expect them to be actively engaged throughout their time with us to:

-- to participate actively in the sessions and the study tours;
+- Attend and participate actively in the sessions and the study tours;

-- to share responsibility for reporting on and distilling lessons from the study tours;
+- Share responsibility for reporting on and distilling lessons from the study tours, and;

-- At least eight sessions for both 10 month parts of the program (normally one and one-half days each in duration), plus four sessions during the base camp and wrap-up stages.
-This totals at least 30 days.
+- At least seven regular sessions for both 10-month parts of the Program (usually one and a half days each in duration).
+This totals at least 25 days.

 - Three one-week study tours (plus travel time) – at least 15 days in total.

 - About one additional day per month for reading and assignments.

-The Program culminates in a Certificate conferred by the Graduate School of Public and International Affairs.
+The Program culminates in a Certificate conferred by the Faculty of Social Sciences.
 It does not result in formal academic credits.